 \section{Conclusions}

-We revisited Johnson’s rule for makespan minimization in the two-machine flow shop problem.
-We provided a sufficient condition, verifiable in linear time, to determine whether the optimum can be computed in linear time.
-We also showed that, although instances exist for which a complete sorting of subsets $A$ and $B$ is required, in practice, under the standard uniform distribution, only a very limited sorting is needed.
-As a consequence, an optimal sequence can be computed in linear time with high probability (more than $1-10^{-9}$ for instances with $200$ jobs).
+We revisited Johnson’s rule for makespan minimization in the two-machine flow shop scheduling problem.
+We provided a sufficient condition, verifiable in linear time, to determine whether an optimal solution can be computed in linear time.
+We also showed that, although instances exist for which a complete sorting of the subsets $A$ and $B$ is required, in practice, under the standard uniform distribution, only a very limited amount of sorting is needed.
+As a consequence, an optimal sequence can be computed in linear time with high probability (lower bounded by $1-10^{-9}$ for instances of size $n = 200$).

-We remark, also, that all permutations of the jobs in $A$ and $B$ that need not to be sorted can be part of an optimal schedule inducing correspondingly huge subsets of equivalently optimal solutions.
+We also remark that all permutations of the jobs in $A$ and $B$ that do not need to be sorted can be part of an optimal schedule, thus inducing correspondingly large sets of equivalent optimal solutions.

-Indeed, even if it is out of the scope of this paper, a tailored application of the proposed properties appears suitable for the rapid detection of subsets of distinct optimal sequences, in the spirit of the works of \cite{Briand2006} and \cite{Hadda2018}.
-For instance, the application of Property~\ref{prop5} to the example proposed in \cite{Briand2006} immediately detects $48$ distinct optimal sequences, which is significantly better than the $13$ sequences detected in \cite{Briand2006} and corresponds to the value reported in \cite{Hadda2018}.
-Further, when a straightforward partial enumeration is combined with a standard application of the proposed properties, $372$ distinct optimal sequences are detected, which is larger than the $324$ optimal sequences mentioned in \cite{Hadda2018}.
-An investigation of these issues is most probably worthy of future research.
+Although it is beyond the scope of this paper, a tailored application of the proposed properties appears suitable for the rapid detection of subsets of distinct optimal sequences, in the spirit of \cite{Briand2006} and \cite{Hadda2018}.
+For instance, the application of Property~\ref{prop5} to the example proposed in \cite{Briand2006} immediately detects $48$ distinct optimal sequences, which is significantly more than the $13$ sequences reported in \cite{Briand2006} and matches the value reported in \cite{Hadda2018}.
+Moreover, when a straightforward partial enumeration is combined with a standard application of the proposed properties, $492$ distinct optimal sequences are detected, a value that is larger than the $324$ optimal sequences reported in \cite{Hadda2018}.
+Investigating these aspects in greater depth constitutes an interesting direction for future research.